oesst/HRTF_Model/README.md

 ==============================

-Computational model for sound source localization in the vertical plane based in learned HRTFs from the CIPIC database [[1]](#1).
+Computational model for sound source localization in the vertical plane using binaural integration based on learned HRTFs.

 ## Experiments